Classic cars in Cuba are also an essential part of its history.

 - Almendrones mechanics, the geniuses of the century!

-- Do you dare to ride around Havana in an almendrón?
+- Do you dare to walk around Havana in an almendrón?

 - Tips and recommendations for traveling to Cuba

-In Cuba, the American cars that have been rolling through the streets of Havana since the 1950s are known as "almendrón".
+In Cuba it is known as ?almendrón? to the American cars that roll through the streets of Havana since the 50s of the last century.

-If you are wondering why they were baptized with such a sui generisname, the answer is simple: because the shape of these cars resembles that of a giant almond.
+If you wonder why they were baptized with this name so sui generisname, the answer is simple: because the shape of these cars resembles that of a giant almond.

-These cars, which already have Cuban nationality, are also known as "carros de 10 pesos", since most of them worked as fixed-route collective cabs on main streets and avenues.
+These cars, which already have Cuban nationality, are also known as "10-peso cars," since most functioned as fixed-route collective taxis on main streets and avenues.

 Currently, the almendrones continue to operate as collective cabs, but the fare has already increased somewhat.

-The drivers of these cars are known as "boteros", which is why, in the glossary of popular cuban phrasessomeone who dedicates himself to "boating" is nothing more and nothing less than a bus driver.
+The drivers of these cars are known as ?boteros?, therefore, in the glossary of popular cuban phrases, someone who is dedicated to ?botear? he is nothing more and nothing less than a driver of an almendrón.

 It turns out that, at the end of World War II, thousands of war tanks and guns were left in U.S. Army warehouses and parking lots, along with tons of steel from Japanese and German weapons and ships.

 What to do with all that?
-Well, let's just say it was a good time to recycle.
+Well let's say it was a good time to recycle.
 All the war scrap began to be used for the construction of automobiles.

 For Americans, who were enjoying an unprecedented economic boom at the time, car ownership was established as one of the fundamental benchmarks of prosperity and status.

-The new cars had great size, elegance and power, so that the American automobile industry, which had stopped civilian production since 1942 to devote itself to armaments production, returned with new vigor four years later.
+The new cars were large, elegant and powerful, which is why the North American automobile industry, which had paralyzed its civilian production since 1942 to devote itself to the manufacture of weapons, returned with new vigor four years later.

 How do American cars get to the Caribbean island?